seohyeoning/Cat_HCM_diagnosis/README.md

 ## 🖥️ Project Overview
 This is an **AI-based web application** for diagnosing **Hypertrophic Cardiomyopathy (HCM) in cats** using chest X-ray images.

+## 🔄 Workflow
+1. Existing Patients: Select a patient from the `PatientDB` and `DiagnosisDB`, upload a medical image, and proceed with diagnosis.→ The diagnosis result is automatically updated in `DiagnosisDB`.

+2. New Patients: Enter patient details to update the `PatientDB`, then upload a medical image for diagnosis.→ The diagnosis result is automatically updated in `DiagnosisDB`.

 ### 🔹 Key Features
 - **X-ray Image Upload & Preprocessing**
 - **AI Model (InceptionNetV3) for HCM Diagnosis**